Compare Commercial Mortgages

 Covenant strength

 Perhaps not a term you’re familiar with so let us explain.
 This applies to buy-to-let commercial property.
 A commercial mortgage lender will look at the tenant you have in situ and assess the risk of them going out of business or falling behind on rent.
 Having a big brand like Lidl in your unit under a 15-year lease is much lower risk than having an independent tenant in situ.
-Investors that lease their units to big brands to benefit from covenant strength usually benefit from the best commercial mortgage rates.
+Investors who lease their units to big brands benefit from covenant strength and usually benefit from the best commercial mortgage rates.

-If you’ve just used our commercial mortgage comparison tool, you’ll notice commercial rates are a bit higher than what you’re used to seeing for standard residential mortgages.
+If you’ve just used our commercial mortgage comparison tool, you’ll notice commercial mortgage rates are a bit higher than what you’re used to seeing for standard residential mortgages.

-Where can I find the best commercial mortgage rates?
+Where can i find the best commercial mortgage rates?

 On Propp.io!
-We have a spread of commercial mortgage lenders on our panel from across the whole market including highstreet banks and challenger banks.
+We have a spread of commercial mortgage lenders on our panel from across the whole market including high street banks and challenger banks.

-You can access their rates, fees and costs right here on the site.
-Just fill in the information at the top of the page and our comparison engine will show you the lowest rate we have on panel based on your criteria.
+By using our commercial mortgage comparison tool, you can access their rates, fees and costs right here on the site.
+Just fill in the information at the top of the page and our comparison engine will show you the best business mortgage rates tailored to your needs.

 Our team of commercial finance experts will then work with you to match you with the best lender for your goals and support you throughout the whole application until the money lands in the bank.